Fort Wayne, IN

 Fort Wayne Police Department Air Support Unit

-Solutions were found with the help of Jay Peterson from GNARBOX.
+In 2020 the GNARBOX was added to the workflow in order to facilitate faster file transfer and a more secure chain of custody for evidence.
 The rugged backup device quickly transfers photos and video from memory cards to the GNARBOX 2.0 SSD.
-Apps like Dropbox can be utilized to store the data and instantly viewed by other officers in a matter of seconds.
-Through the SafeKeep app, GNARBOX provides real-time photos and videos which can assist command in making critical tactical decisions.
+Using the GNARBOX and a mobile LTE hotspot, files are uploaded to Dropbox so they can be instantly viewed by other officers in a matter of seconds.
+Through the GNARBOX app, GNARBOX provides real-time photos and videos which can assist Command in making critical tactical decisions while on the scene.

 GNARBOX enables Fort Wayne Police Department to rapidly back up crucial data and deliver it to command in real-time, providing mission-critical intelligence on the spot, and allowing teams to make the most well informed tactical decisions possible.